ibrhmch/ibrhmch/README.md

-- 🔭 I’m currently voluntarily working on a private project for a company based in New York.
+- 🔭 I’m currently (by myself) voluntarily working on a private project for a construction company based in New York.
 For a quick review: In this project I am automating boring work than involves manually downloading documents from a website, extracting data from them, generating reports and sending emails to clients.
 The techstack includes: MS Azure, MS Graph API, Python, Selenium etc.
 - 🌱 I’m currently learning better application design techniques, software version management and trying to get better at cloud services.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m also looking for a job to start after I graduate in May, 2024
-- 💬 Ask me about getting stuck in a coding problem and finding your way out of it.
+- 💬 Ask me about getting stuck in a coding problem and how to find your way out of it.

 ## ⚡ Facts about me: